brekk/raconteur/README.md

 Raconteur offers some loosely-opinionated tools to manage robust content and convert it to clean markup.

-### Tools
+#### Tools
- 1. scribe / postmaster - _a tool for converting markdown and front-matter to a json-encoded html format._
+ 1. scribe - _a tool for dead-simple content creation in markdown and modified json._
  2. renderer - _an extensible markdown parser (`marked` internally), used by the scribe._
- 3. crier / templater - _a wrapper around the dustjs-linkedin module which allows for "sugar" syntax._
+ 3. crier - _a tool for expressive and easy template creation in jade and dust._
- 4. herald / retemplater - _a way of automagically loading templates at or before runtime and re-writing the crier._
+ 4. herald - _a tool for creating a crier instance preloaded with templates._

-### Utilities
+#### Utilities
  1. telegraph - _a light-weight single-template implementation that binds the scribe and the crier together._
  2. telepath - _a more complex but more reusable implementation which binds the scribe and the crier together._

+## Tools

 ### Scribe